KZZU-FM: Switch to KZZU

-Rhythmic to Rock and the end of Zoo FM

 Through the 1980s and 1990s, KZZU aired a mainstream top 40 format.
-As the 1990s went on, the format shifted toward a more rhythmic contemporary direction with a slight focus on Hip Hop artists from the inland Northwest.
-In the early 2000s, changing tastes towards rock music and increased competition caused KZZU to move more towards a rock-leaning Top 40 as hip hop music fell to the lower end of its playlist.
+As the 1990s went on, the format shifted toward a more rhythmic contemporary direction with a slight focus on hip hop artists from the Inland Northwest.
+In the early 2000s, changing tastes towards rock music and increased competition caused KZZU to move more towards a rock-leaning Top 40 as hip hop fell to the lower end of its playlist.
 In its last year as "93 Zoo FM", the station was noted in having an all-female DJ line up with the exception of Rick Dees and Hollywood Hamilton on Sundays.
-The rock leaning focus lead to some talk of a format adjustment.

 From Zoo FM to ZZU

-On October 17, 2005, KZZU dropped the "Zoo FM" moniker in favor of "92.9 ZZU", and shifted to Adult Top 40 in order to more effectively compete with KCDA.
+On October 17, 2005, KZZU dropped the "Zoo FM" moniker in favor of "92.9 ZZU", and shifted to adult top 40 in order to more effectively compete with KCDA.
 The new format left Spokane without a mainstream top 40 outlet for five years.
 The new format initially leaned alternative as KZZU removed all the hip hop from its playlist.
 Core artists included The Killers, Audioslave, Switchfoot and Green Day.
-Co-owned "Wired 96.9 KEZE" became Spokane's station for hip hop, R&B and rhythmic pop and dance product.
+Co-owned "Wired 96.9" KEZE became Spokane's station for hip hop, R&B and rhythmic pop and dance product.
 KZZU's new format reunited the Breakfast Boys with Molly Allen, although the station stopped using "The Breakfast Boys" moniker.
 Dave, Ken, Molly and producer Dan Roberts host the station's morning show, targeting an 18 to 49 year old demographic.

-Adult Top 40

-In 2008, after the change of sister station KEZE from Rhythmic Top 40 to Country, KZZU somewhat returned to its CHR roots by adding some rhythmic music during the evening hours while maintaining the Adult Top 40 format during the daytime.
+In 2008, after KEZE flipped from rhythmic top 40 to country, KZZU somewhat returned to its CHR roots by adding some rhythmic music during the evening hours while maintaining the Adult Top 40 format during the daytime.

-In 2011, KEZE dropped AAA (who adopted the format from KXLY-FM the year prior as part of a format swap) and returned to Rhythmic Contemporary music as "Hot 96.9."
-The format flip on 96.9 resulted in KZZU dropping most rhythmic music to avoid overlapping with KEZE, though it would retain some rhythmic tracks.
-For a time, Mediabase and Nielsen BDS described KZZU as a Hot AC outlet.
-KZZU was reclassified as Adult Top 40 it when Mapleton Communications-owned KZBD dropped alternative rock for CHR, becoming "105.7 Now FM."
+In 2011, KEZE dropped AAA (who adopted the format from KXLY-FM the year prior as part of a format swap) and returned to rhythmic contemporary music as "Hot 96.9".
+The format flip on KEZE resulted in KZZU dropping most (though not all) rhythmic music to avoid overlapping with KEZE.
+For a time, Mediabase and Nielsen BDS described KZZU as a hot adult contemporary outlet.
+KZZU was reclassified as adult top 40 when Mapleton Communications-owned KZBD dropped alternative rock for CHR, becoming "105.7 Now FM".